As Long as You Follow

 "As Long as You Follow" is a song by British-American rock band Fleetwood Mac.
-Performed by Christine McVie and written alongside her then-husband, Eddy Quintela, the song was one of two new tracks on the band's 1988 greatest hits album, along with "No Questions Asked".
+Performed by Christine McVie and written alongside her then-husband, Eddy Quintela, it was released on 28 November 1988 as the lead single from the band's 1988 greatest hits album.
+It was one of two new tracks recorded for the album, along with "No Questions Asked".
 Lead guitarist Rick Vito singled out the guitar solo on "As Long as You Follow" as his best work with Fleetwood Mac.

 Release

 In an interview with Music Connection, McVie characterised "As Long as You Follow" as "yet another love song.
 It's just something which I relate to, have always related to – telling different stories about relationships."
 A music video for "As Long as You Follow" was directed by Dominic Sena and filmed in Los Angeles.

 Released as a single in the United Kingdom on 28 November 1988, the song reached number 66 on the UK Singles Chart late in the year.
 In the United States, it reached number 40 on the Cashbox Top 100 and number 43 on the Billboard Hot 100 in early 1989.
-The song also spent one week at number one on the Billboard adult contemporary chart in January 1989.
+According to Radio & Records 68 percent of adult contemporary radio stations reporting to the publication had included "As Long As You Follow" on their playlists for the week of 25 November 1988.
+The song ultimately spent one week at number one on the Billboard adult contemporary chart in January 1989.

 On its release, Cashbox said that the "western lilt to this easy-flowing tune sits well and should result in positive reaction on CHR, AC."